awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 Checks whether the inline policies that are embedded in your IAM identities \(role, user, or group\) allow the AWS KMS decryption actions on all KMS keys\.
 This control uses [Zelkova](http://aws.amazon.com/blogs/security/protect-sensitive-data-in-the-cloud-with-automated-reasoning-zelkova/), an automated reasoning engine, to validate and warn you about policies that may grant broad access to your secrets across AWS accounts\.

-This control fails, and flags the policy as `FAILED`, if the policy is open enough to allow `kms:Decrypt` or `kms:ReEncryptFrom` actions on any arbitrary KMS key\.
+This control fails if the policy is open enough to allow `kms:Decrypt` or `kms:ReEncryptFrom` actions on any arbitrary KMS key\.

 With AWS KMS, you control who can use your KMS keys and gain access to your encrypted data\.
 IAM policies define which actions an identity \(user, group, or role\) can perform on which resources\.
 Following security best practices, AWS recommends that you allow least privilege\.
 In other words, you should grant to identities only the permissions they need and only for keys that are required to perform a task\.
 Otherwise, the user might use keys that are not appropriate for your data\.